v-gilbert/quantumbenchmarkzoo/content/system-level-benchmark/supremacy/protocols.md

 ## Experiments

-This summary is an adaptation of the table provided by R. Larose in {% cite larose2024brief %} (Table 1.).
-We follow the terminology exposed by R. Larose to define experiments that have been challenged, weakly refuted and strongly refuted:
+This summary is an adaptation of the table provided by R. Larose in Table 1 of {% cite larose2024brief %}.
+We follow the terminology exposed by R. Larose to define experiments that have been challenged, weakly refuted, and strongly refuted:
-- **Challenged**: Any work that present a significant improvement in the classical simulation time.
+- **Challenged**: Any work significantly improving the classical emulation time.
-- **Weak refutation**: Any work that present an improved classical simulation which reasonably demonstrates that the quantum computing claim could be classically simulated in the near future.
+- **Weak refutation**: Any work significantly improving the classical emulation and reasonably demonstrates that the quantum computing claim could be classically simulated in the near future.
-- **Strong refutation**: Any work that present a classical simulation of the quantum supremacy experiment faster than the quantum computer.
+- **Strong refutation**: Any work emulating the quantum supremacy experiment faster than the quantum computer.

-List of acronyms:\
+**List of acronyms**:
-**RCS**: Random Circuit Sampling.\
+**RCS**: Random Circuit Sampling.
-**GBS**: Gaussian Boson Sampling.\
+**GBS**: Gaussian Boson Sampling.
-**Qsim**: Quantum simulation.\
+**Qsim**: Quantum simulation.
-**n**: Number of qubits involved in the experiment.\
+**n**: Number of qubits involved in the experiment.
-**m**: Number of layers for the RCS experiments, Number of modes for GBS experiments.\
+**m**: Number of layers for the RCS experiments, Number of modes for GBS experiments.
-**Challenged**: Litterature that either improve the classical simulation or question some parts of the claim.\
+**Challenged**: Litterature that either improve the classical simulation or question some parts of the claim.
-**Weakly refuted**: Litterature improving classical simulation with new algorithms suggesting classical computers powerfull enough could break the claim.\
+**Weakly refuted**: Litterature improving classical simulation with new algorithms suggesting classical computers powerfull enough could break the claim.
 **Refuted**: Litterature providing classical experiments that surpasses the supremacy claim.

 {% include tables/supremacy-table.html %}